Greg Phillips

 Greg Phillips (born 26 March 1959) is a former Australian rules football player who played for the Port Adelaide Football Club in the South Australian National Football League (SANFL) and Collingwood Football Club in the Victorian Football League (VFL).
-He also played 20 interstate matches for South Australia.

 Port Adelaide (1976–1982)

 Greg Phillips started his career in 1976 at Port Adelaide and was a key member of their defence during a successful era for the club.
 At the 1980 Adelaide State of Origin Carnival, he was selected in the All-Australian team.

 Collingwood (1983–1986)

 Phillips joined VFL club Collingwood in 1983 following his Port Adelaide coach John Cahill to the club.
 Phillips played four seasons with Collingwood before returning to Port Adelaide in 1987.

 Port Adelaide (1987–1993)

 Phillips returned to Port Adelaide in 1987.
 The following year, he won the club's best and fairest.
 Phillips was captain of Port Adelaide from 1991 to the end of the 1993 season, when he announced his retirement.
-He was a member of eight Port Adelaide premiership sides in 1977, 1979–1981, 1988–1990, and 1992.
+He was a member of eight Port Adelaide premiership sides: in 1977, 1979–1981, 1988–1990, and 1992.